-Qwa3 - Till (Wolf Creek or Alburnett Formations) Generally three to ninety-one meters (10 to 300 feet) of very dense, massive, fractured, loamy glacial till of the Wolf Creek or Alburnett Formations with or without a thin loess mantle (Peoria Formation-less than 2 meters) or thin loamy sediment mantle (unamed erosion surface sediment) may overlie intervening clayey Farmdale/ Sangamon Geosol.
+Qwa3 - Till (Wolf Creek or Alburnett Formations) Generally 3 to 55 meters (10 to 180 feet) of very dense, massive, fractured, loamy glacial till of the Wolf Creek or Alburnett Formations with or without a thin loess mantle (Peoria Formation-less than 2 meters or 6.6 feet) or thin loamy sediment mantle (unamed erosion surface sediment) may overlie intervening clayey Farmdale/ Sangamon Geosol.
 This mapping unit can be buried by unnamed erosion surface sediments, loess or alluvium and is shown only in the cross-section.

-DESCRIPTION OF NORTH-EASTERN IOWA STRATIGRAPHY
+DESCRIPTION OF EAST-CENTRAL IOWA STRATIGRAPHY

-An important aspect of surficial geologic mapping on the Iowa Erosion Surface is the development of map units that utilize previously established lithostratigraphic frameworks for the Hudson, Wisconsin and Pre-Illinoian deposits in Iowa.
-A stratigraphic framework allows us to better understand the surficial materials of north-eastern Iowa.
-Hudson, Wisconsin, and Pre-Illinois Episode deposits (Johnson et al., 1997) of the north-east Iowa are included in six formations: DeForest Formation (Hudson), Noah Creek Formation 2 (Hudson and Wisconsin), Peoria and Pisgah Formations (Wisconsin), and Wolf Creek and Alburnett Formations (Pre-Illinois).
-The following section provides a description of formations and members of north-east Iowa deposits.
+An important aspect of surficial geologic mapping on the Iowan Erosion Surface and the Southern Iowa Drift Plain is the development of map units that utilize previously established lithostratigraphic frameworks for the Hudson, Wisconsin and Pre-Illinoian deposits in Iowa.
+A stratigraphic framework allows us to better understand the surficial materials of east-central Iowa.
+Hudson, Wisconsin and Pre-Illinois Episode deposits (Johnson et al., 1997) of the east-central Iowa are included in six formations: DeForest Formation (Hudson), Noah Creek Formation 2 (Hudson and Wisconsin), Peoria and Pisgah Formations (Wisconsin), and Wolf Creek and Alburnett Formations (Pre-Illinois).
+The following section provides a description, of formations and members of east-central Iowa deposits.